WHAT IS THE PHILOSOPHY AND MISSION OF CAMP BAUERCREST?

 DOES BAUERCREST HAVE SOCIAL ACTIVITY WITH OTHER CAMPS?

 Camp Bauercrest conducts at least one social event/dance each month with Camp Pembroke in Pembroke, MA.
+In addition, we attend and host various inter-camp festivals and events.
+Other camps visited are typically in the circle of non-profit Jewish camps in Massachusetts and New Hampshire.

 ARE THERE BATHROOMS AND SHOWERS IN THE BUNKS?